 Trello is a web-based task management application that creates a shared perspective on any project.
 It uses the Kanban-style list-making system, which was originally developed by Fog Creek Software in 2011.
 The company was later sold to Atlassian in January 2017.

 Notion is a workspace that can be used for a variety of purposes such as writing, planning, and collaborating.
-It also allows you to take notes, add tasks, manage projects, and more.
+It also allows you to take notes, add tasks, create content with AI (though a plagiarism checker is recommended), manage projects, and more.
 Notion is similar to a lego structure in that it provides the building blocks and you can create your own layouts and toolkit to get work done.

 Twake is the open-source alternative to Slack, Trello, Drive, and Teams.
 It is a collaborative work platform that helps you organize and manage all your projects on a single platform.
 Twake is more productive than its competitors because it is designed to help you optimize your workflow.